LivePersonInc/developer-center/README.md

 * Category name will always be the top most folder in the sidebar

 ### How to understand the documentsupdated yaml file
-  Example Layout:
+  Example Normal Layout:

-  ` - categoryname: Agent Experience
+    - categoryname: Agent Experience
       image: agent-experience-new
       documents:
       - documentname: Add Agent Widgets